theolivenbaum/resin/README.md

 <a name="relevance" id="relevance"></a>
 ##Relevance

-The standard scoring implementation follows a [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scheme for a probabilistic inverse document frequency:
+The default scoring implementation follows a [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scheme for a probabilistic inverse document frequency:

 `IDF = log ( numDocs - docFreq / docFreq)`

-with a slightly normalized term frequency `sqrt(TF)` .
+with a slightly normalized term frequency `1+sqrt(TF)`.

+Call Searcher.Search with `returnTrace:true` to include an explanation along with the result of how the scoring was calculated.

 <a name="cli" id="cli"></a>
 ## Test spin